fastapi/fastapi/docs/tutorial/query-params-str-validations.md

 That information will be included in the generated OpenAPI and used by the documentation user interfaces and external tools.

+!!! note
+    Have in mind that different tools might have different levels of OpenAPI support.

+    Some of them might not show all the extra information declared yet, although in most of the cases, the missing feature is already planned for development.

 You can add a `title`:

 ```Python hl_lines="7"